4

 So you can see that to increase the observability you can increase the mass, decrease the period or decrease the distance.

-A further complication is that the evolution of the signals is more rapid at lower masses.
+A further complication is that the evolution of the signals is much more rapid at lower masses.
 That is - the rate of change of frequency and amplitude increase rapidly with total mass.
-That is why the recent neutron star merger was detectable for 100s by LIGO, whereas the more massive black hole mergers could only be seen for about 1 second.
+That is why the recent neutron star merger was detectable for 100s by LIGO, whereas the more massive black hole mergers could only be seen for less than 1 second.
 But what this means is that you have fewer cycles of the black hole signal that can be "added up" to improve the signal to noise, which means that higher mass sources are less detectable than a simple application of the formula I gave above would suggest.
-A further complication is that there is a geometric factor depending on how the source and detectors are orientated with respect to each other.
+A further complication is that there is a geometric factor (a fraction, less than 1 for a single detector, but signals can be added from more than one detector) depending on how the source and detectors are orientated with respect to each other.

 Taking the formula above and a fixed orbital period of 0.01 s, we can see that the horizon distance will scale as $\sim M^{5/3}$.
 So a $10 M_{\odot} + 10 M_{\odot}$ black hole binary might be seen out to $218 \times (20/2.8)^{5/3} = 5.7$ Gpc (this will be an overestimate by a factor of a few because of the issue of the rapidity of the evolution towards merger that I discussed above).